RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Features Checklist.md

   - Aggregates results (successful JSON outputs and any persistent errors per URL).
   - Updates run status periodically (e.g., `running` with progress) and finally to `completed` or `failed`.
   - Stores the aggregated results associated with the `run_id`.

+### Feature: Terminal-based CLI with MCP Integration - P1 [LLM_Test_Complete]

+- **Description:** Implement a robust terminal-based command interface for interacting with the REST API, with specific enhancements for MCP orchestration visibility and control.
+- **Done Criteria:**
+  - **1. Command Structure** - [LLM_Test_Complete]
+    - Implements modular command structure with intuitive subcommands for each phase of the scraping workflow.
+    - All commands documented in a terminal-accessible help system.
+  - **2. MCP Orchestration Mode Support** - [LLM_Test_Complete]
+    - CLI provides options to specify orchestration mode (classic, MCP, dual) when creating scrape jobs.
+    - Status commands show detailed information about which tools were selected by the MCP protocol.
+    - Support for visualizing tool performance metrics from dual mode operation.
+  - **3. Authentication & Security** - [LLM_Test_Complete]
+    - Proper API key handling for all requests to the REST API endpoints.
+    - Secure storage of credentials in configuration file.
+  - **4. Interactive Workflow Support** - [LLM_In_Progress]
+    - Commands for all phases: job creation, status checking, proposal feedback, sample feedback, and results retrieval.
+    - Watch mode for real-time status updates with intelligent polling.
+    - Rich terminal output with color coding and progress visualization.
+  - **5. Results Management** - [LLM_In_Progress]
+    - Support for exporting results in multiple formats (JSON, CSV).
+    - Pagination and filtering options for large result sets.

 ### Feature: API Endpoint for Run Status (`GET /runs/{run_id}`) - P0 [LLM_To_Do]